henzeb/enumhancer/docs/constructor.md

 Note: Under the hood it is using `__callStatic`, so it may give some unpredicted behavior when calling a method that doesn't exist.

-Note: This trait is not enabled by default when using the `Enumhancer` trait.
+Note: This trait is not enabled by default when using the `Enhancers` trait.